stepan1518/school21_-P01D06-1/README.md

 ***When one of the players scores 21 points, congratulations to the winner are displayed on the screen and the game ends.==***

 ## Bonus Part:

 ***== Quest received.
 You need to implement interactive version of the PONG (real-time game mode).
-Additional libraries can be used to simplify the processing of the players' actions and displaying symbolic graphics..==***
+Additional libraries can be used to simplify the processing of the players' actions and displaying symbolic graphics.
+The interactive mode code must be in the src/pong_interactive.c file.
+To implement the bonus part, you must implement the base part first. ==***

 ## Important notes: